sdeli/wp-local-env/readme.md

   - delete wp folder content
   - if you have mysql folder delete it
   - check if there is no same containers already running
-- Create a ./docker-compose.yml from ./docker-compose.example
+- Create a ./docker-compose.yml from ./docker-compose.example.yml
-- Add the values for the env variables where you see `user should fill out`.
+- Add the values for the env variables where you see __"user should fill out"__.
 - Spin up wordpress
 ```sh
 # Before runnning the command go sure nothing is listening on port 80 and 8080.